 Mulch can be added in between the rows to help retain moisture when watering.

 Keep an eye out for diseases and pests.
 The potato beetle can easily wipe out a crop if not dealt with quickly.

 How to harvest potatoes

 Potatoes should be harvested once the plants have died off.
 In some cases, the plants may flower before this point, though it is not the case every time.

 It is best to harvest your potatoes when the soil is slightly damp.
 Dry soil can be abrasive and this can damage the skins of the potatoes, causing them to rot prematurely.
-Remove any remains of the plant and gently dig down to find the potatoes.
+Remove any remnants of the plant and gently dig down to find the potatoes.
 While a tool like a garden fork can be used, it can cause damage to the potatoes.
 To be on the safe side, dig up the potatoes by hand.
 Go through the soil twice, as this ensures that you don’t miss any potatoes.

 Keep an eye out for the seed potato.
 If you planted the seed potato whole then it will be in among the potatoes.
 The seed potato will be much darker than those you are harvesting.
 It will also be partially rotten so take care when handling it.

 Should you find any potatoes that are split, they can be set aside.
 These potatoes will not store well but they can be eaten within a few days of harvesting.
 Just be sure to cut around the split.

 Green potatoes are not edible.
-Should there only be a small green spot on the potato, then treat is similar to a split potato, consuming it quickly.
+Should there only be a small green spot on the potato, then treat this similar to a split potato, consuming it quickly.

 How to store potatoes